stinger-ipc/stinger-ipc/README.md

 Stinger IPC is an application layer on top of [AsyncAPI](https://asyncapio.org).

-It provides inter-process communications (IPC) using an MQTT broker to pass messages between processes.
+StingerIPC provides inter-process communications (IPC) between a server and multiple clients running on the same or separate hosts.
+It uses an MQTT server to pass messages between processes, implementing several IPC patterns: signals, properties, and proceedures.

+## Interface Description

-It takes a interface description file (.singeripc):
+StingerIPC takes a interface description file (.singeripc), and will generate code and documentation from it.
+A very brief example of a interface description is:

 ```yaml
 stingeripc: